InfobyAdrienne/tic-tac-toe-ruby/README.md

 ## User stories for playing a Two Player Game (No Configuration)

+The MVP is made up of user story 1 and 2.

 ```
 Given I start the game
 And I am prompted with a move